Evidence that enables us to ‘believe in God’ must

 A simple example of mine

 And here is an example.
-I relayed details of my wife’s ‘miracle healing‘, that I mentioned above, to a close relative.
+I relayed details of my wife’s ‘miracle healing‘, that I mentioned above, to a close family relative.
 That relative truly knew of my wife’s pre-existing, long-term stroke damage.
 He was aware that her doctor had made it clear that the stroke damage was most likely permanent.
 And he also knew they had now disappeared.
-But, he would not believe our explanation of events.
+But, as a hardened atheist, he would NOT believe our explanation of events.
 He just wrote it all off as a natural ‘spontaneous healing event’!
 I retaliated with these words, “What … and it just happened as a Christian healer’s hand touched her?”
 He shrugged, unable to even accept the possibility of any supernatural cause!

 Hmmm, hardened atheists eh?
 My wife’s health never did ‘regress’ (i.e. It didn’t return to its earlier damaged state).
 The significant healing event happened decades ago.
-Of course, as the atheist that I once was, I can imagine me not believing what had happened either.
+Of course, as the atheist that I once was, I can imagine me not believing what had happened either (if the ‘shoe was on the other foot’).
 I admit it.
-But of course I too, would have been just as mistaken!
+But of course I too would have been just as mistaken!

 7. ‘ANALYZE’ THE PROCESSES